marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ![hooks-graphql-express-console](./media/hooks-graphql-express-console.png)

-But if you try to navigate to `http://localhost:8080` you'll face bad luck:
+🤔 But if you try to navigate to `http://localhost:8080` you'll face bad luck:

 ![hooks-graphql-express-entrypoint](./media/hooks-graphql-express-entrypoint.png)

-That is because `@forrestjs/service-express` creates an ExpressJS app for you all right, but it doesn't provide any route route to it.
+That is because `@forrestjs/service-express` creates an _ExpressJS_ app for you all right, but it doesn't provide any route route to it.

+> You are in charge of your business logic!

 ### 2b - Add your first route

-It is up to you to create a custom feature and implement some your business logic, here follows a super short tutorial **how to create your first route**.
+It is up to you to **create a custom feature** and implement some your business logic, here follows a super short tutorial **how to create your first route**.

 First let's create a new _NodeJS_ module where to place this piece of logic: